mimbres/dcase2019_task4/README.md

 **0. Prepare data**

-Download and upzip the data, the data should looks like:
+Download and unzip the data, the data should looks like:

 <pre>
 dataset_root